GetScatter/ScatterApps/README.md

 If your app already supports Scatter Classic (the Chrome extension) you should upgrade it to handle the new Scatter Desktop.
 This is relatively simple but it does require manually adding a new javascript library to your website called Scatter JS.

-Read more about Scatter JS and upgrading to Scatter Desktop here: [Adding Support for Scatter Desktop](https://github.com/GetScatter/scatter-js/blob/master/README.md#switching-from-extension-only-to-extensiondesktop-support)
+- Find out how to add desktop support here: [Adding Support for Scatter Desktop](https://github.com/GetScatter/scatter-js/blob/master/README.md#switching-from-extension-only-to-extensiondesktop-support)
+- Adding desktop support will not affect extension support.

-Once your app supports Scatter Desktop please help keep the list below updated.
+- Once your app supports Scatter Desktop please help keep the list below updated.

 ### Adding new apps